fsharp/fslang-design/preview/FS-1003-nameof-operator.md

 - can be used with module names, `nameof(FSharp.Collections.List)`

-- can be used with operators, `nameof(+)`.
-In this case, the construct evaluates to the compiled name of the operator.

 Other considerations:

 - the use of `nameof` is allowed in quotations, the substitution is still made at compile-time